avantgarde animation with original live music

-Twenty female artists have undertaken to initiate a European conversation about the future of the continent and the whole world through the medium of their art.
+Twenty women artists created ten films about the future of the continent and the whole world.

 The films reflect on various aspects of “The Economy for the Common Good”.
 Its opportunities and challenges, and its theory and practice, will be brought up for discussion through the mediums of animation, music, and an advanced participatory form of music theatre.